racedo/stonith-fences/README.md

 `property stonith-enabled="true"`

 **Note**
-   The MAC addresses are of any of the interfaces on one of the VMs that will be killed via stonith.
+The MAC addresses are from any of the NICs on the VMs that will be killed via stonith.
 We are just replacing : with _ in the syntax to fit into the stonith rules.

 ## Testing
 #### Manually testing the fence agent with a preconfigured ssh-pair with the host and the VMs